fluxcd/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Commit SHA to checkout, takes precedence over all reference fields.</p>
+<p>Commit SHA to check out, takes precedence over all reference fields.</p>
 <p>When GitRepositorySpec.GitImplementation is set to &lsquo;go-git&rsquo;, this can be
 combined with Branch to shallow clone the branch, in which the commit is expected to exist.</p>